 All children are born with some ability to communicate.
 From a baby's first cries and coos to the complex speech production of adults, we all need and desire to communicate with others.
 However, for some children, the development of speech and language skills may be difficult.
 It may be equally difficult or frustrating for caregivers and adults when communication is ineffective.

-As a practicing speech-language pathologist, I have created this website to help parents, caregivers, teachers, friends, therapists, and relatives of language and speech delayed children.
+As a licensed and certified speech-language pathologist, I have created this website to help parents, caregivers, teachers, friends, therapists, and relatives of language and speech delayed children.
 We cover a variety of topics, including talking tips for ideas to stimulate language development; a speech forum to communicate with speech-language pathologists or other families; links to many other helpful sites, a sign language section with multiple common signs, and a books/products section if you choose to obtain further information/helpful products.
 Thank you for visiting this site!

 There’s help for children who have delayed or disordered speech or language development, apraxia of speech and other articulation difficulties, and other issues that slow down this developmental process.
 Parents and others can help a toddler, preschooler, or older child speak better and develop language skills by using specific techniques.
 This eBook provides clear explanations, information, and lots of examples.